OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 1. Species (character): the weed species, identified by its Bayer code
 2. Rep (numeric): code for the quadrat
 3. Count (numeric): count of the number of plants per quadrat

+## `WeedCountTrial` {#weedcountstrial .unnumbered}

+Counts of weeds (ECHCG: *Echinochloa crus-galli*, AMARE: *Amaranthus retroflexus*, CHEAL: *Chenopodium album*, OTHER: other weed species) in an herbicide trial performed in central Italy, to compare 13 herbicides for weed control in maize, the untreated and hand-weeded controls (Onofri, unpublished data).
+Counts are expressed as number of weeds per square meters

+1. Plot (numeric): coding for the field plots
+2. Herbicide (character): code for the herbicide used or type of control
+3. Block (numeric): code for the block in the RCBD
+4. Columns from 4 to 7 (numeric): counts of the number of plants per square meter

 ## `WeedCover` {#weedcover .unnumbered}